Interested in seeing the Northern Lights? I highly recommend going to Yellowknife!

 Aurora Village is the most popular choice among tourists who visit Yellowknife.
 Located in the wilderness about a 40-minute drive from Yellowknife, it is famous for its traditional teepees where visitors can take shelter while waiting for the lights to appear.
-Justin and I booked two nights of aurora viewing at Aurora Village.
+We booked two nights of aurora viewing at Aurora Village.
 On the first night, we were picked up at our hotel by a large bus.
 On the bus, there were three guides: one who spoke Japanese, one who spoke Chinese and one who spoke English.
 They each gave an explanation about what would happen once we arrived at the village.
 The vast majority of the tourists on the bus were Japanese.

 Once we arrived at the village, we were sorted into groups by language and assigned to teepees.
 All the English-speaking people (less than 20) were assigned to one teepee.
 Our guide, who was from Japan, gave us a tour of Aurora Village, showing us the restaurant, gift shop, washrooms, and the best aurora viewing spots.
 When we got back to the teepee, the guide explained how to use the hot chocolate machine and the warm wood-burning stove.
 There were several tables with chairs to sit on.
-After enjoying some hot chocolate, Justin and I decided to explore the Village.
+After enjoying some hot chocolate, we decided to explore the Village.
 The sight of the glowing teepees against the dark sky was very beautiful.
 Some Japanese tourists were sitting outside in lawn chairs, gazing up at the sky.
 Unfortunately, the sky was very cloudy and there was no sign of the aurora.

 It was very cold (below -20C) so we went inside the teepee to sit down and have some hot chocolate.
 We spent the next few hours sipping hot chocolate and intermittently going outside to check the sky, but the aurora did not appear.
 The guide said that since it was too cloudy for the aurora to show up that night, the photographer would take a free photo by the teepees for anyone who wanted one.
 Usually, you would have to pay extra for any photos taken by the Village photographer.